Neil Davies (Australian footballer)

 He briefly flirted with a rugby league career and spent a winter in England before returning to Australian rules football and Glenelg for the 1956 season.
-In his first year back he won another 'Best and fairest' as well as topping the Tiger's goal kicking.
+In his first year back he won another 'Best and fairest' as well as topping the Tigers' goal kicking.
 Davies was appointed club captain in 1957 and his leadership role was expanded to captain-coach the following season.
 After steering Glenelg to a Preliminary Final in 1959 he opted to concentrate on his football and passed on the captaincy and coaching.
 He played his last SANFL game in 1963 and finished with 143 games for the club.

 The fourth and final state of Davies football career was Queensland and from 1964 to 1967 he played for Western Districts.
 He even represented Queensland's interstate team.

 In 2002 he was named in Glenelg's Hall of Fame and the same year was one of the inaugural inductees into the South Australian Football Hall of Fame.